 Waterfall Walk & Middelburg

 This is a short, moderately steep climb from Algeria Forest Station up to Middelberg waterfall.
 The path is clearly signposted from the end of the campsite.
 When you are almost at the height of the waterfall, the path forks.
 You take the left hand fork to head to the waterfall where there are superb views of the valley and surrounding mountains.
 A small pool for paddling and secluded ledges for picnics.
 Allow one hour to get there and 50 minutes to return as well as time at the waterfall

 If you take the right hand fork, the path continues further up the kloof.
 Eventually coming to one of the forestry huts, Middleburg Hut which is used by overnight hikers.
 You return down by the same path.

-This a very pleasant gentle walk from Algeria up the valley to Uitkyk Forestry house.
+This is one of the more gentle walks in the central Cederberg, from Algeria up the valley to Uitkyk Forestry house.
 The path is clearly signposted from the end of the campsite.
 (When the path to the waterfall goes off to the left, you continue straight on to a grove of pine trees.)
 You walk all the way to Uitkyk (approx 3.5km) and then return along the road to make a circular walk.
 The circular walk would take approx 2 hours (7km).
 The road is so quiet that it is like walking along a wide trail so it’s more appealing than it sounds.

 How to get there